nils-n/meetings-reminder-system/README.md

 On each screen, confirmation dialogs and warning messages about invalid inputs are implemented as semi-transparent popup screens that are popped on top of the current screen.

 ---

 ### Main Screen

-This is the entry point when you start the application from the terminal.
+- This is the entry point when you start the application from the terminal.
+- For fast navigation to the other screen, key bindings are added as following :
+    - A: Opens a screen to add new Meeting
+    - R: Opens a dialog to remove a meeting
+    - M: opens a screen to modify a meeting
+    - P: push local changes to google sheets
+    - W: Toggle meetings table view : This Week / This Month / All Meetings
+    - D: Toggle Dark Mode
+- If you run the app on a regular terminal (not the Heroku version), it has has clickable buttons (try clicking on footer elements on this page, or on a button when a dialog pops up)

 <table style="width:100%;">
     <tr>
-        <th>  SCREEN FLOW - MAIN SCREEN </th>
+        <th>   MAIN SCREEN </th>
     </tr>
     <tr>
         <td>   <img src="./assets/images/screens/main-start.png"; alt="screen of therminal before starting the app " >  </td>